-Let’s face it, in today’s society, consumers need all the advice they can get on managing their finances and avoiding the pitfalls presented by over-spending!
+Let’s face it.
+In today’s society, consumers need all the advice they can get to manage their finances and avoid the pitfalls presented by over-spending!
 Credit cards are a huge liability that can wreak havoc on your finances.
 Continue reading for great credit card tips.

 Immediately report any fraudulent charges on a credit card.
 If you do so, it will be more likely that the thief is caught.
 Doing this also helps ensure that you will not have to pay for such charges.
 The minute you notice a charge that could be fraud, an email or phone call to the credit card provider can commence the dispute process.

 Use all of your bank cards wisely.
 Limit spending and only buy things you can afford with that card.
-By carrying a balance, you are making it easier to create additional debt, making it harder to get the balance paid off.
+By carrying a balance, you make it easier to create additional debt, making it harder to get the balance paid off.

 Alert your credit card issuer the moment you are having financial difficulty.
-If you are at risk of being unable to make payments in a timely manner, the credit card issuer will usually try to arrange a payment plan that you can stick to.
+If you are at risk of not making payments promptly, the credit card issuer will usually try to arrange a payment plan that you can stick to.
 This can help to save your credit score.

 Many vendors now require cashiers to verify a customer’s signature matches so your card can be safe.

-Use all of your credit cards in a wise way.
-Control your spending, and only use your card to buy things that you are able to afford.
+Use all of your credit cards wisely.
+Control your spending, and only use your card to buy things that you can afford.
 Before committing to a purchase on your card, ask yourself if you can pay the charges off when you get your statement, or will you be paying for a long time to come?
 If you use your card for more than you can afford, it is easy for debt to begin accumulating and your balance to grow even faster.

-It doesn’t make sense to pay annual fees when there are lots of credit card companies that charge these fees.
+It doesn’t make sense to pay annual fees when lots of credit card companies charge these fees.

 Pay each month’s credit card bill on time.
 High fees become the norm when you pay your credit card after the due date, and you really want to avoid those fees.
-Card companies will give you a higher interest rate as well, increasing the cost of purchases made in the future.
+Card companies will give you a higher interest rate and increase the cost of purchases made in the future.

 Watch the terms and conditions on your cards.
 It is common for issuers to change terms and conditions with relative frequency.
 Make sure you review all changes so you know how they may impact your finances.

-Just because you have reached the age to acquire a credit card, does not mean you should jump on board right away.
+Just because you have reached the age to acquire a credit card does not mean you should jump on board right away.
 Though this is commonly done, it is important to educate yourself thoroughly on credit cards before jumping in.
-Get a little bit of adult experience under your belt before making the leap.
+Get a little bit of adult experience under your belt before leaping.

-Do not write your password or your pin number down.
+Do not write your password or your PIN down.
 It is critical that you can recall your password, so you remain the only person with access to it.
 Putting the number and password down on paper can be an invitation to fraud and financial disasters.

-As this article has shown, consumers can use a bit of help when it comes to managing their credit.
-The best ways to use charge cards has been covered in this article and hopefully, you have found this information very useful and applicable to your everyday spending habits.
+As this article has shown, consumers can use a bit of help to manage their credit.
+The best ways to use charge cards have been covered in this article, and hopefully, you have found this information very useful and applicable to your everyday spending habits.